ngs-docs/2021-august-remote-computing/_main.utf8.md

 We got some data!
 However, the data could have been changed or corrupted in the process of downloading it from the Internet.
 (This CAN happen, and WILL happen if you do this for long enough!)

 We can address this problem by using the `md5sum` command. [md5sum](https://en.wikipedia.org/wiki/Md5sum), in short, is a command that spits out a string of characters to represent a file's fingerprint.
 If a file with the same name has characters that are different the md5sum will show the difference, so we don't have to find the difference.
-This is exceptionally valuable when we have files that contain billions of characters.
+This is exceptionally valuable when we have files that contain gigabytes of data.

 Let's see what an md5sum looks like:
 ```